Keeping Seniors Safe

 - Social distancing adhered to inside branches

-- Group & Centre-based social support programs cancelled.
-Introduction of individual social support programs including Hav a Chat launched to combat social isolation.
+- Centre-based social support program cancelled.
+Small Groups and Individual social support programs including Hav a Chat running to combat social isolation.

-- In-house assessments by our Engagement Team, conducted remotely over the phone
+- In-house assessments by our Engagement Team will return to face to face for new clients, yearly reviews will be conducted over the phone.

-- Volunteers delivering meals to client’s door (only entering client’s homes & adhering to social distancing, when client cannot meet volunteer at door).
+- Volunteers delivering meals to client’s door can now return to entering client’s homes (adhering to social distancing)

 - Encouragement to pay invoices via bank transfer to minimise cash exchange.